 - Stove Top Method: Place eggs in a medium saucepan.
 Fill water to the top of the eggs, add one tablespoon salt, and place lid on pan.
 Turn burner to high and when it starts to boil, turn burner off, leave pan on burner, and set timer for 11 minutes.
 Remove pan from heat and place eggs in an ice bath until cooled.

 - Instant Pot Method: Place eggs on an egg trivet in instant pot.
 Pour about one cup of water into the pot.
 Attach lid and close vent.
 Set to pressure cook for two minutes, and then do a natural release for 10 minutes.
 Open vent, and then remove lid.
 Place eggs in an ice bath until cooled.

 - Gently slice eggs in half (lengthwise) and remove yolk.
 Set whites aside.

 - Mix egg yolks, mayonnaise, mustard, vinegar, sugar, salt and pepper until creamy.
-Pour mixture in piping tool kit.
+Pour mixture in bag with piping tip.

 - Arrange egg whites on plate.
-Using piping tool, pipe the yolk mixture into the whites, and sprinkle with smoked paprika.
+Using piping tool, add the yolk mixture into the whites, and sprinkle with smoked paprika.
 Refrigerate until serving.